Send Feedback

 Beaver Pond Overlook

-This spot is the first overlook of the Beaver Pond, where the remnants of an old beaver dam can be seen.
-Over time, beavers expand their range and territory, building new dams and lodges further upstream.
-Evidence of an active dam can be seen further upstream along the Beaver Trail. read more
+This spot is the first overlook of the Beaver Pond.
+Look and you will see the remains of an old beaver dam.
+Over time, beavers expand their territory, building new dams and lodges further upstream.
+Follow the Beaver Trail, and you'll see evidence of an active dam further upstream.
+Look closely, and you may see wading birds or turtles basking in the sun. read more

 15